larvit/larvitimages/README.md

 		'storagePath':	process.cwd() + '/larvitimages',	// This is the default
 		'cachePath':	require('os').tmpdir() + '/larvitimages_cache',	// This is the default
-		'log':	log,	// Will use a basic console.log/error log if not set 'mode':	'noSync',	// This is the default, other options is "master" and "slave" 'intercom':	new (require('larvitamintercom'))('loopback interface'),	// This is the default 'exchangeName':	'larvitimages',	// This is the default, RabbitMQ exchange name for the datawriter 'amsync_host':	null,	// See larvitamsync for details 'amsync_minPort':	null,	// See larvitamsync for details 'amsync_maxPort':	null	// See larvitamsync for details });
+		'log':	log,	// Will use a basic console.log/error log if not set });

 db.setup({